libavg/libavg/sphinxdoc/events.rst

             The name of the device that emitted the event.
             Read-only.

-    .. autoclass:: CursorEvent
+    .. autoclass:: InputDevice(name)

-        Base class for all events which contain a position in the global coordinate system.
+        Base class for user defined input devices which feed events to the system.
+        Once registered to the system by :py:meth:`Player.addInputDevice`, the emitted events can be processed like any other events.

+        .. py:method::  start()

+            Initializes the input device if needed.
+By default this is a empty method.

+        .. py:method:: pollEvents() -> list

+            Abstract method which returns a list of pending events.
+After registering the input device to the system, this method gets called on every frame.

-        .. py:attribute:: node
+        .. py:attribute:: name

-            The node that the event occured in.
-Read-only.
+            The name of the device.

-        .. py:attribute:: pos

-            Position in the global coordinate system.
-Read-only.

-        .. py:attribute:: source

-            The type of the device that emitted the event.
-Could be either :py:const:`MOUSE`, :py:const:`TOUCH`, :py:const:`TRACK`, :py:const:`CUSTOM`
-            or :py:const:`NONE`

-        .. py:attribute:: x

-            x position in the global coordinate system.
-Read-only.

-        .. py:attribute:: y

-            y position in the global coordinate system.
 Read-only.

     .. autoclass:: KeyEvent